Casamandine/Projet_Docker/README.md

 ## Wordpress using Docker

-It's a small wordpress development.
+It's a small wordpress develoyment.

 ### Requirements